Dynamical entanglement purification using chains of atoms and optical cavities: Purification Protocol without CNOT gates

 While the permanent qubit pair encodes the distilled entangled qubit pair and stores it for the subsequent purification rounds, temporary qubit pairs are used to increase gradually the fidelity of the permanent pair.
 Below we shall associate permanent qubits with stationary atoms trapped inside cavities $C_1$ and $C_2$ and temporary qubits with atoms in the chain, inserted into the horizontal lattices and transported along the $z$-axis [see Fig.~\ref{fig3}(a)].
 According to our experimental setup, this identification implies that atoms pass sequentially through the cavity and only two atoms from the chain can couple simultaneously to the same cavity mode.
 These two atoms together with the stationary (trapped) atom, therefore, provide an atomic triplet in each repeater node as required for our purification scheme.

 Right before each atom from node A enters the cavity, it becomes entangled with the respective atom from node B as depicted in Fig.~\ref{fig3}(a) by wavy lines, such that each entangled pair is described by Eqs.~(\ref{w-state})-(\ref{f-def}).
 This entanglement is generated (non-locally) by means of an entanglement distribution block, indicated in Fig.~\ref{fig3}(a) by a rectangle.
 This entanglement distribution may be realized in various ways \cite{prl78, nat453, prl96a}, where our purification protocol here does not depend on any specific choice for the entanglement distribution.
 During the transition of an atomic pair through the cavity, the triplet of atoms undergoes a cavity-mediated (Heisenberg XY) evolution in each of the repeater nodes, which shall be referred to below as the (new) purification gate.
-According to the sequence in Fig.~\ref{fig4}, furthermore, the purification sequence is completed once the states of a (conveyed) atomic pair are measured and the outcome of projections is pairwise exchanged between the repeater nodes in order to decide if the purification was successful or not.
+According to the sequence in Fig.~\ref{fig4}, furthermore, the purification sequence is completed once the states of a (conveyed) atomic pair are projectively measured and the outcome of projections is pairwise exchanged between the repeater nodes in order to decide if the purification was successful or not.

 In our experimental scheme, the latter projections are performed by means of a laser beam $L_3$ ($L_6$) and a CCD camera in each of the repeater nodes as displayed in Fig.~\ref{fig3}(a).
 While the laser beam $L_3$ ($L_6$) removes atoms in a given quantum state from the chain without affecting atoms in the other state (so-called push-out technique \cite{prl91}), the CCD camera is used to detect the presence of remaining atoms via fluorescence imaging and determine, therefore, the state of each atom that leaves the cavity.
-Apparently, such measurements of atomic states are destructive and, being performed outside the cavity, detected atoms cannot interact anymore with the stationary atom.
 Assuming that the purification was successful, the next atomic pair from the chain enters the cavity (in each repeater node) and the next purification round occurs with the same stationary atom (permanent qubit).
+In the unsuccessful case, however, the stationary atoms should be re-initialized and the entire sequence from Fig.~\ref{fig4} should be re-started.